 Two years ago we took a five week trip to Europe.
 About a week before we left, I was listening to the radio on the way to work one morning.
 The topic of the show was “what is your trip of a lifetime?”
 Most callers were mentioning places like Australia, Greece, and The Maldives.
 One young person called in and the DJ said “Hello, you’re on the air, what is your trip of a lifetime?”
 The caller replied loudly and enthusiastically: “L.A.!!”
 I’m sure most listeners were laughing as I was, since here in Seattle you can get a round trip ticket to LA for a few hundred dollars and be there in two hours.
 Many people referred to our European adventure as “the trip of a lifetime”, but for us it wasn’t.
 Yes, it was a fantastic trip, but we have plans to spend much more time traveling.
 What it comes down to for me, and for my husband and favorite traveling partner, is that we want a lifetime of trips rather than one trip of a lifetime.

 As I am finishing this article, I am waiting at SeaTac International Airport to board a flight to Narita.
 We are going to Tokyo to attend the wedding of a young woman who lived with us as an exchange student some years ago.
 Our daughter and son-in-law will also be in Tokyo for the wedding and I’m looking forward to seeing Tokyo from their perspective.
 From Tokyo, we will be going to Seoul to visit our niece and her family.
 I have been anxiously awaiting this trip; I love Japan and am looking forward to visiting again.
 Seoul will be a new experience for us, one that I am eagerly anticipating.
-The culture, food, climate, and many other factors we will experience there will take us out of our comfort zone, and hopefully leave us with a little more humanity, understanding and appreciation for the people and their homeland.
+The culture, food, climate, and many other factors we will experience there will, no doubt take us out of our comfort zone, and hopefully leave us with a little more humanity, understanding and appreciation for the people and their homeland.
 I am grateful to be able to have this experience.

 Mark Twain said “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”